 Staying in a hostel here offers a good base to check out the nearby beach town of Conwy (five miles away) with its impressive castle, and slightly further afield for Snowdonia National Park (thirty miles) and for onward journeys to Ireland from Anglesey.

-Written by local expertz for Llandudno
+Written by local enthusiast for Llandudno hostels

 Laura T